 Emily Hobhouse, a sadly forgotten Cornish hero, was born in my parish back in 1860.
 She was a human rights campaigner who caused rather a stir here in Liskeard by highlighting the appalling conditions of the British concentration camps in South Africa during the second Boer War.
 Out she went to help alleviate the suffering of the women and children in particular.
 She found that an average of fifty children per day were dying due to hunger, disease and cramped conditions.

 The viaduct, built in 1881 and the remains of Brunel’s earlier viaduct, make a grand statement on one side of the town.
 Other points of interest include the Pipe Well.
 This is a sacred spring and probably the reason Liskeard was built in the first place.
 It’s never been known to run dry and the water is said to bring luck in matrimony.
 It was also believed to possess miraculous healing powers and could cure “weak eyes”.
 Sadly the water is now not safe for human consumption.

 There’s much I haven’t mentioned, so for more information and ideas of what Liskeard and its environs hold, take a look at Visit Liskeard.

 Liskeard.
 PIN IT.

-The top photo was taken by Jason Higgs for the Ploughman’s Festival 2017 – © Jason Higgs/Ploughman’s Festival.
+The top photo is courtesy of Jason Higgs for the Ploughman’s Festival 2017 – © Jason Higgs/Ploughman’s Festival.